farsonJava/catalog/README.md

 As this is a very minimal front end design, our backend logic uses a redirect method to the same page after clicking on a store item and adding it to cart, reloading the entire HTML page.
 Through frameworks or libraries that manipulate the DOM in javascript these sorts of workarounds are not required.

+Modern backend systems are based on JSON objects, not HTML defined attributes from forms.
+Javascript would perform an asynchronous fetch to create a requests and recieve responses that are predicated on JSON data encoded in the bodies of the HTTP methods.
+Javascript would use the browser runtime to interact with DOM libraries in order to update its client side info pertaining to information on its updated cart etc.